-3.2.35 New and enhanced strategic Green Infrastructure is required to mitigate effects of growth and make good existing deficiencies.
-Wherever possible, it should be multifunctional, for instance, in providing adequate open spaces for recreation, assisting in providing for more biodiversity and in managing flood risk, or providing opportunities for growing local food.

-3.2.36 During the preparation of the Aligned Core Strategies, it has become clear that some sites will take longer to deliver than originally proposed, for example Gedling Colliery/Chase Farm in Gedling.
-In this case Gedling Council is proposing alternative locations at their Key Settlements for Growth to allow for the delivery of the housing figures proposed through the Aligned Core Strategies.
-Gedling Colliery/Chase Farm is now identified for future housing development, potentially beyond the plan period, and therefore it has no specific housing provision figure associated with it.
-Nevertheless, every effort will be made to redress viability issues with the aim of allowing development to commence earlier and it could be a contingency site if development elsewhere is not be-delivered as planned.

-3.2.37 Where other sites identified in the policy for housing or mixed use development do not prove to be capable of delivery within the envisaged timescales (for reasons other than poor housing market conditions), the councils will look to make up the resulting shortfall of homes on other sites identified through Strategic Housing Land Availability Assessments relevant to their area.
-Where this is not possible, the Borough Councils will look to other Sustainable Urban Extensions identified in the Assessment of Sustainable Urban Extensions Study.
+- 3.2.38 New and enhanced strategic Green Infrastructure is required to mitigate effects of growth and make good existing deficiencies.
+Wherever possible, it should be multifunctional, for instance, in providing adequate open spaces for recreation, assisting in providing for more biodiversity and in managing flood risk, or providing opportunities for growing local food. - 3.2.39 During the preparation of the Aligned Core Strategies, it has become clear that some sites will take longer to deliver than originally proposed, for example Gedling Colliery/Chase Farm in Gedling.
+However, this site has now been identified as a strategic allocation for future housing development with additional growth potentially beyond the plan period. - 3.2.40 Where other sites identified in the policy for housing or mixed use development do not prove to be capable of delivery within the envisaged timescales (for reasons other than poor housing market conditions), the Councils will look to make up the resulting shortfall of homes on other sites identified through Strategic Housing Land Availability Assessments relevant to their area.
+Where this is not possible, the Councils will look to other Sustainable Urban Extensions identified in the Assessment of Sustainable Urban Extensions Study.
 If required, the Aligned Core Strategies will be reviewed.